Home > Library > Research Methodology > Sampling Methods – A Guide with Examples

 Example:

-This type of sampling is used where the population is not defined or rare.
 In this technique, one participant is selected according to defined criteria.
 After that, the same selected participant is asked to refer to other samples fulfilling the study’s criteria.
-In this way, it goes enlarging its size with the help of the referral.
+In this way, it enlarges its size with the help of the referral.

 Example: